larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # If your CPU don't support znver4 add any of the others that fit.
 #
 # Keep the Arch repos ([core], [extra], [multilib]) exactly as they are.
+#
-# Add one of the 3 mirrorlists under that fit your CPU above the other repos
+# ADD ONLY ONE of the 3 mirrorlists under that fit your CPU above the other repos
 # in the same section & in this direction:
 ```